NuLink-network/docs/product/staker/staking_reward.md

 The right panel showcases the `Staking Reward` details:

-  * `CURRENT EPOCH REWARD` represents the staking rewards generated in the epoch user selected
+  * `CURRENT EPOCH REWARD` represents the staking rewards generated in the selected epoch.
   *  `ACCUMULATED REWARD` is the cumulative staking rewards generated across all Epochs.

 ![Staking Reward](../../miscellaneous/img/dashboard/stakingReward.png)